 I think it is obvious to most effective captains that the correct authority gradient, the “Goldlilocks gradient” is with the captain exerting final authority but still inviting crew input, considering crew inputs when offered, and explaining decisions that overrule the crew’s wishes.
 What is less obvious and rarely discussed is what happens when the captain’s organizational boss or a charismatic, informal leader is a part of the crew.
 The “real king is here” gradient can be the worst kind of gradient if the real boss fails to actively encourage the captain to act as a captain.
 I found myself in this position many times and have learned from experience it takes an active effort to prevent this gradient.
 Consider two pilots getting an aircraft ready for the day’s trip.
 The first officer is the flight department’s director of aviation and the one who turns in an end of year evaluation and recommends pay raises and bonuses.
 The other pilot is a fully qualified and properly designated captain for the trip, but also works for the first officer.
 If the mechanic approaches the first officer for direction on a maintenance deferral and the first officer / director of aviation decides, the captain’s authority is compromised and the tone of the trip is set off in the wrong direction.

 The answer to all these gradient problems is simple.
 Everyone has a role to play and when everyone plays their role, life becomes predictable, simple, and safe.
 The key role, the starring role, is played by the captain.

-In this series about being better, we have discussed how to be a better student, pilot, crewmember, and captain.
+In this series about being better, we have discussed how to be a Better Student, a Pilot, a Crewmember, and now a better captain.
 Each skill lends itself to all crew positions, especially the captain’s.
 A non-aviator may look at these suggestions and argue they apply equally well to all professions requiring a high level of skill and teamwork.
 And that is true.
-It all combines into the next and final article in this series: being better.
+It all combines into the next and final article in this series: Being Better.